NotCompsky/bpcs/README.md

 # FEATURES

+    * High performance - between 5-10MB/s on a single CPU thread on my mid-tier machine.
-    * Embed any number of message files into any number of vessel images.
+    * Any number of files can be embedded and extracted.
+    * Any encryption can be applied.

 # USAGE

-See [the manual](doc/bpcs.md) for general use.
+See [the manual](doc/bpcs.1.md) for general use.

-See [the manual](doc/bpcs-v.md) for debugger usage.

 # DISCLAIMER